* This is the Consumer Version. *

 Usually, doctors can diagnose mononeuropathies based on symptoms and results of a physical examination.

-Sometimes electromyography and nerve conduction studies (see Tests for Brain, Spinal Cord, and Nerve Disorders : Electromyography and Nerve Conduction Studies) are done to rule out other possible causes, to determine where the nerve is damaged, or to determine how severe the disorder is.
+Sometimes electromyography and nerve conduction studies (see page Tests for Brain, Spinal Cord, and Nerve Disorders : Electromyography and Nerve Conduction Studies) are done to rule out other possible causes, to determine where the nerve is damaged, or to determine how severe the disorder is.

 If the cause is a disorder, it is treated.
 For example, a tumor may be surgically removed.